OptixWolf/Arktox/README.md

 Step 7: Create the project (do not select web)

 General information:
-- The password is specified as SHA256 hash
+- The password of the users of the app in the database is specified as SHA256 hash